CimimUxMaio/simpleparsers/README.md

 > nil, err

 err.Error()
-> No match found for character with condition: "github.com/cimimuxmaio/simpleparsers.NewCharParser.func1.1" and input: "sample text". // Should be improved
+> No match found that satisfies the condition: "github.com/cimimuxmaio/simpleparsers.NewCharParser.func1" with input: "sample text". // Should be improved
 ```

 ### WordParser